rbowsley/lamplighthelp/source/21-1-1_Comm_Module-_Adding-_Editing_and_Deleting_Comm_Templates.markdown

 When creating a template, make sure that you only select relevant options.
 For example, if you use fields relating to a volunteer in a template to partner organisations, those fields would be empty when merged, as this information would not exist in an organisation profile.

 Select the relevant merge field from the drop-down list and use it in the text as you would to normal content.
-For example, write ‘Dear (First name)’ by typing ‘Dear ’ and then selecting ‘Body Mail merge > Contact details > First Name’ from the drop-down menu.
+For example, write ‘Dear (First name)’ by typing ‘Dear’ and then selecting ‘Body Mail merge > Contact details > First Name’ from the drop-down menu.
 When you use this template to send a {{comm}}, (First name) will be replaced by the name of each person to whom you send the {{comm}}.

 If any recipient doesn’t have information in the field you used, the system will leave a single blank space.